geekboxzone/mmallow_docs_source.android.com/src/source/building-kernels.md

 To build the tuna kernel, you may run the previous commands replacing all instances of "panda" with "tuna".

+  - The kernel for mantaray is `device/samsung/manta/kernel`
+  - The kernel for mako is `device/lge/mako-kernel/kernel`
+  - The kernel for grouper and tilapia is `device/asus/grouper/kernel`
   - The kernel for maguro and toro is `device/samsung/tuna/kernel`
   - The kernel for crespo and crespo4g is `device/samsung/crespo/kernel`
   - The kernel for stingray and wingray is `device/moto/wingray/kernel`